 Why “small” scholarships matter

-Rather than only applying for awards of several thousand dollars and/or taking out a loan for several thousand more, don’t rule out smaller scholarships, even if they are only a few hundred dollars.
-Your high school counselor can help you find and apply for these awards.
+Rather than only applying for awards of several thousand dollars and/or taking out a student loan for several thousand more, don’t rule out smaller scholarships, even if they are only a few hundred dollars.
+Your high school counselor can help you find and apply for these small, more local awards.
 “Every little bit helps!” says Feigert.
-“Local scholarships really do exist and help reduce the cost [of college].
-The best resource for local/regional awards is your high school counseling office, and the fall of your senior year is the best time to start researching and applying if you haven't started already.
+“Local scholarships really do exist and help reduce the cost [of college]."
+The best resource for local/regional awards is your high school counseling office, and the fall of your senior year is a good time to start researching and applying if you haven't started already.
 “It’s important that students inquire with the financial aid offices of the institutions to which they apply and inquire how private scholarships may impact other financial aid,” she adds.

 Smaller scholarships can be an important financial “bridge” for families, according to Schulz.
 “Higher education often requires a significant investment from families,” he says.
 “Although students will likely receive a mix of merit scholarships and need-based financial aid from federal, state, and institutional sources, other means of financial aid such as outside scholarships may help fill any potential gap between a family’s out-of-pocket responsibility and financial aid versus the full cost of attending a school.
 This may also reduce the need for loans, although loans are typically part of a student’s financial aid package.”